FRIBDAQ/rustogrammer/docs/src/apppendix_1.md

 in the source distribution.

+To install from binaries
+* Grab the distribution approprate to your system.
+* Unwrap the tarball using tar xzf ....
-To install from binaries, grab the distribution approprate to your system and follow the instructions in [Doing the installation](#doing-the-installation) above.
+* Follow the instructions in [Doing the installation](#doing-the-installation) above.